Types of residential care

 Medicare's Nursing Home Compare provides detailed information about the past performance of every Medicare and Medicaid certified nursing home in the country.

-Argentum offers information about assisted living, a checklist of questions to ask when considering long-term care and a provider directory to identify options in a particular area.
+Argentum offers information about assisted living, a checklist of questions to ask when considering residential care and a provider directory to identify options in a particular area.

 The National Long-Term Care Ombudsman Resource Center provides information about federal ombudsman or advocates for residents of nursing homes, board and care homes and assisted living communities.
 Ombudsmen provide information about how to find a provider and what to do to get quality care.